|Whole Grain Pasta with Basil Garlic Scape Pesto|

 - salt and pepper to taste

-- Combine basil leaves and garlic scapes in food processor bowl.
-Process until almost almost smooth, but still a bit chunky.
+Combine basil, and garlic scapes in food processor bowl.
+Process until almost smooth.

 Basil Garlic Scape Pesto Vinaigrette